halli77/node-red-contrib-sepa/README.md

 ## Output

-<code>msg.payload</code> contains a json-object representing the elements of the message.
-To .
-Use **XML node** to convert the json object into a xml string and afterwards the **file write node** to save the string into a file.
+`msg.payload` contains a xml-string representing the SEPA-payment file.
+Use the **write file**-node to save as a xml-file.